AliAljoubory/alialjoubory/README.md

 ### Hi! 👋

-- 🔭 I’m currently working on my first personal iOS app to be published onto the App Store!
+- 🔭 My iOS app, mygoldenhour, is now live on the App Store!
 - 🌱 I’m *always* learning
 - 🤔 I’m looking for help with app marketing and how to get started with SwiftUI
 - 💬 Ask me about anything Swift!